nvroot/Zero-Health/challenges.md

 - Real-world attack methodologies
 - The cumulative impact of security weaknesses

-**Hint**: Start with information gathering, then use what you learn to find and exploit additional vulnerabilities.
-Each step should enable the next.
+**Hint**: Start with information gathering using endpoints like `/api/info` which exposes system information.
+Then use what you learn to find and exploit additional vulnerabilities.
+Each step should enable the next - for example, use SQL injection to gather user data, then use mass assignment to escalate privileges, then use command injection for persistence.

 ---